Farida-Hamid/Practice/README.md

     Input: s = "MCMXCIV"
     Output: 1994
     Explanation: M = 1000, CM = 900, XC = 90 and IV = 4.

+## Array Quadruplet

+Given an unsorted array of integers and a number, I wrote a function findArrayQuadruplet that finds four numbers (quadruplets) in the array that sum up to the given number.
+The function should return an array of these numbers in ascending order.
+If such a quadruplet doesn’t exist, empty array otherwise.

+There may be more than one quadruplet in the array that sum to the given number.
+I will return the first one you encounter (considering the results are sorted).

+#### Example:

+    input:  arr = [2, 7, 4, 0, 9, 5, 1, 3], s = 20

+    output: [0, 4, 7, 9] # The ordered quadruplet of (7, 4, 0, 9)
+                         # whose sum is 20.
+Notice that there
+                         # are two other quadruplets whose sum is 20:
+                         # (7, 9, 1, 3) and (2, 4, 9, 5), but again you’re
+                         # asked to return the just one quadruplet (in an
+                         # ascending order)